Tesla's massive batteries are powering everything from exotic islands to breweries

 The Sierra Nevada Brewing Company installed a Tesla Powerpack system at its craft brewery in Chico, California.

 The brewery requires a significant amount of electricity to produce its beer.
-Sierra Nevada sold one million barrels of beer in 2014 and brews 1.4 million gallons of beer at a given moment.
+Sierra Nevada sold 1 million barrels of beer in 2014 and brews 1.4 million gallons of beer at a given moment.

-The brewery has an on-site solar array composed of 10,751 panels capable of producing two megawatts of power -- enough to offset 20% of the brewery's electricity consumption.
+The brewery has an on-site solar array composed of 10,751 panels panels capable of producing 2 megawatts of power -- enough to offset 20% of the brewery's electricity consumption.
 Tesla has supplied the brewery with a 500-kilowatt Powerpack to store the solar energy.

-The StubHub Center in Carson, California stores energy during off peak times using 20 Tesla Powerpacks totaling 2,000 kilowatt-hours of storage capacity.
+The StubHub Center in Carson, California stores energy during off peak times using 20 Tesla Powerpacks totaling 2,000 kilowatt-hour of storage capacity.

 The StubHub Center is the home of Major League Soccer team LA Galaxy.
 Naturally, sports stadiums put a ton of strain on the energy grid during events, and the Powerpack system allows the stadium to draw stored energy during times of heavy usage.
 The StubHub Center is the first US Sports Venue to deploy a battery storage system.